Supersheep50/hey-look-listen-quiz/README.md

 - Lighthouse testing showed accessiblity was low.
 Added the correct amount of alt tags.
 - Got feedback that 60 seconds to do the quiz was too hard.
 Changed to 120 seconds.
 - Timer didn't finish after quiz ended.
 Hitting Play Again would cause two timers to run at the same time - This turned out to be a very complex bug.
 After hours of researching using StackOverFlow, MDN and Open AI, I asked Tutor Support and we finally got there after 5 hours on the chat!
 We had to use a workaround with resetting the timer as my timer was originally created within a function and could not be implemented globally.
+- When the Share Results wasnt clicked you could still click the social media icons in the div.
+Added code to properly hide them when not in use.

 ### Unfixed Bugs